Interview by Arto Lehtinen and Marko Syrjala

 THE BREAKTHROUGH AND MUSICAL INFLUENCES

-When Sepultura received international attention with SCHIZOPHRENIA, at that time people in underground were interested more and more in the Brazilian metal scene.
-At that point I used to do the tape trading.
+When Sepultura received international attention with SCHIZOPHRENIA, at that time, people in the underground were interested more and more in the Brazilian metal scene.
+At that point, I used to do the tape trading.
 I got a lot of very obscure Brazilian bands.
 I think Brazilian bands have this different kind of vibe in their sound.
 They were just completely different than European bands or American bands at the time.

 Andreas Kisser: That’s cool.
 Yeah.